Today I’m sharing my spring packing list for 2026.

 I bought the older version of these chic belted denim shorts from Sézane last summer and got an unbelievable amount of use out of them.
 These look great with tops and sweaters of any kind and are a massive step above the denim cutoffs I’d wear around at home.

-I also LOVE a linen short for travel.
+I LOVE a linen short for travel.
 Linen pants tend to bug me a little because of how wrinkly they get, but for some reason, wrinkly linen shorts don’t bother me in the slightest.
-I believe Reformation has the best in the game–I have the old and new iteration of these Mila shorts in Oatmeal and a Striped version and wear them constantly (although be warned they are definitely SHORT).
-I am very tempted to check out these $29 linen shorts from Quince.
+My current favorites are these drawstring linen pull on shorts from Left on Friday.
+These come in the cutest colors, and I love the flattering curved hem.
+I also am very tempted to check out these $29 linen shorts from Quince and these 6″ linen shorts from Gap.

 I always pack several dresses when we travel because they are just so easy.
 For the most part, I try to stick with cotton or linen just because these fabrics are much more comfortable for me on long days walking around.